ckeditor/ckeditor5/packages/ckeditor5-engine/docs/api/engine.md

 [![npm version](https://badge.fury.io/js/%40ckeditor%2Fckeditor5-engine.svg)](https://www.npmjs.com/package/@ckeditor/ckeditor5-engine)

-Editing engine is the heart of CKEditor 5 – a framework for implementing editing features.
+Editing engine is the heart of CKEditor 5.
+It is a framework for implementing editing features.

 ## Documentation

-Read about the {@link framework/guides/architecture/intro#Editing-engine editing engine architecture}.
+See the introduction to the {@link framework/guides/architecture/intro#Editing-engine editing engine architecture}.

 ## Installation